golubitsky/music/README.md

 - [x] Flashcards for polychord fractions.
 - [ ] Flashcards for chord -> mode.
+- [ ] Flashcards for ascending intervals.
+- [ ] Flashcards for descending intervals.
 - [x] Notes: either flats or sharps.
 12 notes altogether.
 - [x] Cards probably shouldn't be duplicated for front/back.
 Consumer should flip them.
 - [ ] Random rhythms.